 - St. Joseph Plantation

 We couldn’t go on a historic plantation tour without seeing the iconic Oak Alley plantation and the magical Alley of Oaks that line the walkway to the house!
 Luckily they had a great option for kids – the self guided tour.

 Our kids are 11, 8, 8 and 6 so their attention span is only so long.
 A self guided tour is almost always a good fit for us especially when there are signs that we can read along the way to teach the kids (and us) more about what we are seeing.

 We headed out to explore the surrounding grounds.
-The only bad thing about the self guided tour is you can’t go into the plantation house . . .our kids didn’t mind that and we did find another tour where we went inside the house so we figured we covered that experience for them there.
+The only bad thing about the self guided tour is you can’t go into the plantation house (a gorgeous building built in the Greek revival style) . . .our kids didn’t mind that and we did find another tour where we went inside the house so we figured we covered that experience for them there.

 Slavery At Oak Alley Exhibit

 The first stop is the Slave Cabins.
 There are a couple you just peek your head into and then others you can walk into.
 Inside there is a museum setup with lots of great information about the antebellum south and facts about the slaves that lived and worked on the plantation.